jearle/resume/Resume-Jesse-Earle-Full.md

 ### Vice President/Architect | MSCI Inc. (10/2020 - 11/2023)

+- Architechted Climate Value-at-Risk dashboard integration, enabling institutional investors to quantify the financial impact of climate change on real estate using a React frontend, REST APIs, and a backend integrating MSSQL and Elasticsearch.
 - Architected an end-to-end real estate data platform serving external clients via REST APIs, integrating MSSQL and Elasticsearch with a custom React frontend.
 - Built a scalable data pipeline to migrate real estate data from MSSQL to Snowflake, enabling enhanced client analytics.
 - Implemented an authentication/authorization system using AWS Cognito and Node.js to secure multi-application client access.